 Thesis

-For more advice and tips from a student perspective, see the Freshman's guide.
+For practical advice and tips from a student perspective, you can also consult the Bachelor Studies Guide.

 General information on bachelor and master thesis